phillord/lentic/README.md

 ### 0.8

-This buffer introduces multiple lentic buffers.
+This buffer introduces two new features.
+First, it is now possible to have multiple lentic buffers.
 This is important because lentic has more than one use -- both for maintaining two syntactic views (for example for literate programming) and for maintaining two identical persistent views (for example, for editing a file in two places at once).
 It's now possible to do both of these at the same time.
 Specific support has been added for views in lentic-mode.
 This necessitates a change to the return value of lentic-clone to enable the percolation of changes between several buffers.
 In this default usage of two lentic buffers this will have no effect.

+Second, the documentation system introduced in 0.7 has been made generic and can be used to generate and display documentation for any package which supports it.
+The m-buffer (which is a dependency) is an example of this.

 #### New Features